zibasec/awareness-training/README.md

 ## How to access the content?

-We publish the [latest releases on GitHub](https://github.com/zibasec/OpenAwarenessTraining/releases) in every supported output format.
+We publish the [latest releases on GitHub](https://github.com/OpenAwarenessTraining/OpenAwarenessTraining/releases) in every supported output format.
 Additionally, a website (GitHub/repo hosted) with the latest version of the content is also available.

 ## How to contribute?

+We welcome every class of contribution.
+Is there content you think could be added, changed, improved, corrected, etc?
+Then we welcome the feedback via a [GitHub Issues](https://github.com/OpenAwarenessTraining/OpenAwarenessTraining/issues)

 ## License